 My absence from the blog, however, was a little uncomfortable in this early stage.
 I’m more than concerned about becoming stagnant with this project, and allowing it to become just another thing I’ve not followed through on in life.
 Though, I did spend quite a bit of that absence eating and tasting and chewing, which I guess you could categorize as reconnaissance.
 In order to get back into the swing of things, I will be posting three recipes this week- one of which will be a recreation of a soup that I ate while out for lunch with Krista.
 To start the week, I am sharing a peach cobbler recipe that is an old favorite.
 I’m not certain where this recipe comes from originally, though it seems to be ubiquitous- I’ve seen very similar recipes on the pinterest.
 In any case, it’s a dessert my mom made often as I was growing up.

 Shortly after I entered adulthood, mom abandoned me for veganism and a life of physical fitness and good choices.
-Perhaps it was punishment for leaving the nest (you’re only punishing yourself, mom).
+Perhaps it was punishment for leaving the nest.
 Whatever the circumstances, I can always be relied upon to eat twice as much of this cobbler just to rub it in.
 And the place where I rub that is right into my slack-jawed, butter-eating face.

 My favorite aspect of this recipe, other than its nostalgic-deliciousness, is that it is comprised entirely of pantry staples.
 If I can just get myself to keep a few big cans of peaches stocked in the cupboard, then I am always prepared to whip this up when I’m jonesing.
 Which is not infrequent.
 It’s always a crowd-pleaser, and the perfect size for having a couple of dinner guests (or NOT dinner guests).
 It’s warm, it’s gooey, it’s buttery, it goes great with vanilla ice cream… surely you must be sold by now.
 Let’s make it!